mohit-756/AIRBNB-HOTEL-BOOKING-ANALYSIS/README.md

 The results here include multiple insights derived from the Airbnb dataset:

-.Listings by Neighborhood Group → Shows that Manhattan and Brooklyn dominate the Airbnb market, while Staten Island has very few listings.
+.Listings by Neighborhood Group → Shows that Manhattan and Brooklyn dominate the Airbnb market, while Staten Island has very few listings

-.Top 10 Hosts → Reveals that a small number of hosts manage a very large number of listings, showing market concentration.
+.Top 10 Hosts → Reveals that a small number of hosts manage a very large number of listings, showing market concentration

-.Heatmap of Reviews → Highlights how guest review activity and satisfaction vary across neighborhoods and room types.
+.Heatmap of Reviews → Highlights how guest review activity and satisfaction vary across neighborhoods and room types

-.Price Distribution → Most listings are affordable (under $200), with a few high-end luxury properties skewing the scale.
+.Price Distribution → Most listings are affordable (under $200), with a few high-end luxury properties skewing the scale

-.Room Type Analysis → Entire homes/apartments are the most common and also more expensive, while shared rooms are rare and cheaper.
+.Room Type Analysis → Entire homes/apartments are the most common and also more expensive, while shared rooms are rare and cheaper

-.Availability Trends → Many listings are either available all year (365 days) or not available at all (0 days).
+.Availability Trends → Many listings are either available all year (365 days) or not available at all (0 days)

-.Geographical Distribution (Map Scatterplot) → Manhattan and Brooklyn appear as dense clusters of listings.
+.Geographical Distribution (Map Scatterplot) → Manhattan and Brooklyn appear as dense clusters of listings

-.Correlation Heatmap → Shows weak correlation between price and reviews, but stronger link between reviews per month and number of reviews.
+.Correlation Heatmap → Shows weak correlation between price and reviews, but stronger link between reviews per month and number of reviews

-.Word Cloud of Listing Names → Common listing keywords include “Cozy”, “Private”, and “Apartment”, reflecting how hosts market their properties.
+.Word Cloud of Listing Names → Common listing keywords include “Cozy”, “Private”, and “Apartment”, reflecting how hosts market their properties

 Overall, these analyses provide a clear picture of overcrowding in certain neighborhoods, the dominance of specific hosts, and guest activity patterns, which can help both hosts and Airbnb management make better decisions.